remasters3/fragginhart/README.md

 - Generator
   - switch is now bigger ( requested by fishy )
   - added multiple capture options. ( see mapscript for details )
+  - blocked line of sight at rear stairs.
 - Added time bonus option. ( requested by Stig )
 - Added some cosmetics.
 - ToDo
   - redraw the command map
   - Make voiceover sounds better (requested by (HBC)Futtbucker )
-  - fix model draw issue at depotyard truck
+  - fix model draw issue at depotyard truck.
 ## v5 change log
 - Fixed Axis have a direct shot from docs room to allies forward bunker spawn exit. ( reported by <=TM=>imZi )
   - the depo gate now opens from the opposite side.